Tips Bulletin

 Cleaning Peeling Paint from the Ceiling

 While paint removal, interior painting, and exterior painting are time-consuming, there are ways to make the process easier.
-Discover how to fix peeling paint from latex paint, acrylic paint, or oil based paint without using chemical paint stripper.
+Discover ways to get paint off a ceiling, fix peeling paint from latex paint, acrylic paint, or oil based paint without using chemical paint stripper.

 Preparing for Getting Peeling Paint Off the Ceiling